 305-3 Industrial Safety.
 Principles of industrial accident prevention; accident statistics and costs; appraising safety performance; recognizing industrial hazards and recommending safeguards.
 Includes a study of the Occupational Safety and Health Act and the Coal Mine Health and Safety Act.

 307-3 Applied Calculus for Technology.
 Applying mathematical techniques to technology problems, including the analysis, formulation, and problem solutions.
 Techniques of differentiation, max-min problems, and elementary techniques of integration.
-Prerequisite: Mathematics 111 or equivalent.
+Prerequisite: MATH 108 or equivalent.

 319-2 to 16 Industrial Internship.
 Industrial experience includes job skills, manufacturing processes, technical information, and labor-management relationships with supervised instruction, conferences, and examinations.
 Prerequisite: consent of instructor.
 Mandatory Pass/Fail.

 340-3 Introduction to Supervision.
 Analysis of problems of first-line supervisors.
 Topics include leadership, motivation, communication, grievances, training, discipline, group and individual effectiveness, and labor relations.